With the loving culture of Italy for its relatives and family members, no wonder various words for family exist in Italian.

 How to say brother and sister in Italian

 The Italian word for brother is fratello.
-It shares the same etymology of its English translation, as both words derive from frater (Latin).
+It shares the same etymology as its English translation, as both words derive from frater (Latin).

 If you read them out loud, you’ll get it clearly.
 If you want to say sister in Italian, on the other hand, the word you need is sorella.